 Bioidentical hormones: Are they safer?

 The term "bioidentical" means the hormones in the product are chemically identical to those your body produces.
 In fact, the hormones in bioidentical medications may not be any different from those in traditional hormone therapy.
-Several hormone therapy products approved by the FDA and prescribed by health care providers contain bioidentical hormones.
+Several hormone therapy products approved by the FDA and prescribed by doctors or other health care providers contain bioidentical hormones.

 Marketers of compounded bioidentical hormones say their products have certain advantages over traditional hormone therapy: